blazium-engine/blazium-docs/tutorials/physics/collision_shapes_2d.rst

 with a single collision shape, you need to use a concave collision shape.

 Depending on the object's complexity, you may get better performance by using multiple convex shapes instead of a concave collision shape.
-Godot lets you use *convex decomposition* to generate convex shapes that roughly match a hollow object.
+Blazium lets you use *convex decomposition* to generate convex shapes that roughly match a hollow object.
 Note this performance advantage no longer applies after a certain amount of convex shapes.
 For large and complex objects such as a whole level, we